 Vessels usually contain more than one of each element type.
 Each element has a maximum recommended flow rate.
-This may dependent on the application.
-The length of these elements can vary up to 1420 mm or 56″.
+This may depend on the application.
+The length of these elements can vary up to 1420mm or 56″.
 The filter water separator can be orientated either vertically or horizontally.

 Mechanism of separation

 The stripper cartridges are, like the coalescer cartridges, cylindrical in shape but the media is a cylindrical wrap (horizontal and vertical units) or pleated element (vertical units only) of special material.
-The optional materials available are a high strength siliconised paper, Teflon-coated fine mesh, or a unique woven synthetic material.
-Stripper cartridges in the latter material simply require thorough cleaning at each service period.
+The optional materials available are high-strength siliconised paper, Teflon-coated fine mesh, or a unique woven synthetic material.
+Stripper cartridges in the latter material simply require a thorough cleaning at each service period.

 Contact Flogard Systems